1. Hardware Specifications:

 a) Apache Tomcat - Apache Tomcat's latest version is recommended.

-RChilli API is based on Java Technology and we use Apache Tomcat as the application server for hosting RChilli API.
+RChilli API is based on Java Technology, and we use Apache Tomcat as the application server for hosting RChilli API.
 Apache Tomcat is used to deploy the Java Servlets and JSPs.
 Tomcat is a Servlet and JSP Server serving Java technologies.

 Generally, a Database is used to store the data.
 But we are not storing any data in any of the databases.
-RChilli has to place a few databases, which will contain the RChilli API configuration information, taxonomy data, AI, etc. which further helps clients to get accurate results.
-RChilli never stores any information or any data about resumes being parsed.
-This is a real-time process.
-The client uploads the resume file, and RChilli API parses the resume file and provides the output results to their perspective form, database, etc.
+RChilli has to place a few databases containing the RChilli API configuration information, taxonomy data, AI, etc., which further helps clients get accurate results.

 Comments